KayliedeBlois/Jungle-Rails/README.md

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

+Use any future date for the Credit Card expiration data.

+Use any 3 digits for the CVV (Card Verification Value).

 More information in their docs: <https://stripe.com/docs/testing#cards>